Important Deadlines for Income Tax Return FY 2024-25

 07 June 2024

-As taxpayers, navigating the intricate landscape of income tax regulations can often feel like a daunting task.
-Each financial year ushers in a flurry of deadlines and obligations, with the filing of income tax returns and the income tax filing date standing as a pivotal requirement.
-Amidst this maze of fiscal responsibilities, individuals with home loans must grasp how these deadlines intersect with their financial commitments.
-In this comprehensive guide, we will explore the vital deadlines for income tax return filing in India, while also shedding light on how individuals with home loans can adeptly manage their tax responsibilities.
+As taxpayers, navigating income tax regulations can feel daunting.
+Each financial year brings deadlines and obligations, with income tax return filing as pivotal.
+Amidst fiscal responsibilities, individuals with home loans must grasp how deadlines intersect with their commitments.
+This guide explores vital deadlines for income tax return filing in India, while shedding light on how individuals with home loans can manage their tax responsibilities.

 The income tax return last date is a critical piece of information for every taxpayer.
 It marks the deadline by which you must file your ITR to avoid penalties and legal issues.
 The government sets these dates, and they can vary depending on the type of taxpayer you are.
 For individual taxpayers, the July 31st of the assessment year.
 So, for the financial year 2024-25 (assessment year 2025-26), the typical due date is July 31, 2025